carallon/pharos-controller-api/sphinx-src/http-api/status-monitor.rst

 Status Monitor
 ##############

+.. only:: designer

+  ..

     These endpoints are not available on VLC or VLC+.

 Status monitor results are accessed through the :ref:`fixtures` and :ref:`rdm-devices` endpoints.